-Use Alumilite dyes to color your casting resins!
-Dyes can be used in clear resins for translucent castings, with epoxy for dynamic coatings, or in opaque resin for solid, dynamic colors.
+Use Alumilite dyes to add color to your casting resins!
+Dyes can be used in clear resins for translucent castings, with epoxy for dynamic coatings, or in opaque resin for solid bold colors.

 Translucent colors include green*, yellow, red, blue, brown, orange, violet, and ocean blue.

 1 oz.
-Complete Set (All Colors) does not include Tan, Beige, and Dark Brown Dye
+Complete Set (All Colors) does not include Tan, Beige, or Dark Brown dyes.

 Prior to using product, please read all Technical Data, Safety Data, and Instruction sheets linked below.